edcork/edcork.github.io/docs/pages/write/firewall_settings.md

 	firewall-cmd --reload
     ```

-**For the control plane nodes and worker nodes**
+**For the master nodes and worker nodes**

-If you've enabled firewalld, OMT will add firewall rules automatically on the control plane and worker nodes with your confirmation.
+If you've enabled firewalld, OMT will add firewall rules automatically on the master and worker nodes with your confirmation.

 ## Add firewall rules for the outbound connections

 You must make sure you've added the related firewall rules for the required outbound ports to ensure the connection.
-For example, run the following commands on the worker nodes and control plane nodes to configure the firewall outbound port 5432 to connect an external PostgreSQL database:
+For example, run the following commands on the worker nodes and master nodes to configure the firewall outbound port 5432 to connect an external PostgreSQL database:

 ```
 systemctl start firewalld; systemctl enable firewalld